Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Data examples

-The MSPEs computed from $1$-step ahead forecasting the observations from the test set (here: the year 2015) are ${\rm MSPE}_{239,3}^{\rm s}(1) = 3.11 \cdot 10^{-5}$ and ${\rm MSPE}_{239,3}^{\rm ls}(1) = 4.72 \cdot 10^{-5}$.
-The MSPEs computed from $6$-step ahead forecasting the observations from 2015 are ${\rm MSPE}_{239,3}^{\rm s}(6) = 4.70 \cdot 10^{-5}$ and ${\rm MSPE}_{239,3}^{\rm ls}(6) = 4.93 \cdot 10^{-5}$.
+The MSPEs computed from $1$-step ahead forecasting the observations from the test set (here: the year 2016) are ${\rm MSPE}_{251,3}^{\stat}(1) = 9.74 \cdot 10^{-5}$ and ${\rm MSPE}_{251,3}^{\lstat}(1) = 1.39 \cdot 10^{-4}$.
+The MSPEs computed from $6$-step ahead forecasting the observations from 2016 are ${\rm MSPE}_{251,3}^{\stat}(6) = 1.153 \cdot 10^{-4}$ and ${\rm MSPE}_{251,3}^{\lstat}(6) = 1.147 \cdot 10^{-4}$.
 We have thus chosen the better performing procedure for 1-step and 6-step ahead forecasting.

-In conclusion, our analysis has revealed that, from the point of view of prediction of the 2015 observations, treating the data as stationary does not have a negative effect.
-We were able to see that using the estimates from the (stationary) AR(13) or AR(14) models (for month and half-year ahead forecasts, respectively) gave us better predictions than using the (locally stationary) estimates of segments of roughly 4.5 years (56 and 51 months, respectively).
-In particular, the impact of, for example, the 2008-2009 financial crisis on the stationary estimates, as one might naively expect, is not profound enough to worsen the predictors' performance. \enlargethispage{1cm}
+In conclusion, our analysis has revealed that, from the point of view of 1-month ahead prediction of the 2016 observations, treating the data as stationary does not have a negative effect.
+We were able to see that using the estimates from the stationary AR(18) model gave us better predictions than using the (locally stationary) estimates of segments of 73 month (roughly 6 years).
+For the 6-month ahead prediction the local estimates are better, but only by a small margin.
+Contrary to what one might naively expect, the impact of, for example, the 2008-2009 financial crisis on the stationary estimates is not profound enough to substantially worsen the predictors' performance.